fastrgv/Asud/README.md

 This powerful tool can be used in 2 ways.

 ---------------------------------------------------------------------------------------------
-**Firstly,** if you select a cell before hitting the k-key, then it operates **only** on the selected cell.
+**First,** if you select a cell before hitting the k-key, then it operates **only** on the selected cell.
 It tries asserting each candidate in the cell to find whether it leads to a contradiction that identifies some deletable digit.
 Look for a shortest chain of logic by selecting various different cells.
 Short logic chains are much easier to follow and appreciate.
 If contradictions are found, deletable digits are hilighted in a Cyan color.

 ---------------------------------------------------------------------------------------------
-**Secondly,** the full-powered version is initiated by the same k-key, but without selecting a cell first.
+**Second,** the full-powered version is initiated by the same k-key, but without selecting a cell first.
 It searches all cells in lexicographic order until it either finds removable digits, or it fails.

 #### Further details of Key-Cell